AimeeJLewis/stock-analysis/README.md

 ![VBA Challenge 2017](https://user-images.githubusercontent.com/101950175/161594236-5929a954-5fc2-487c-8543-a9ea737d12ea.png)
 ### Refactored 2018 Stock Execution Time
 ![VBA Challenge 2018](https://user-images.githubusercontent.com/101950175/161594253-2f900419-e3e0-4839-8d1d-a389a6df4935.png)
+When we refactored, we created a tickerIndex and added three output arrays to account for and removed the nested loops.
+This helped increase our execution time as shown in our refactored code.
 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
 There are advantages to refactoring code: